AlexandreGaubil/bulk_RNA_seq_tutorial/code/README.md

 fastqc -t 8 -o $out $s1 $s2 $s3 $s4 $s5 $s6 $s7 $s8 $s9 $s10 $s11 $s12 2> $log
 ```

+** alternatively, you could implement fastqc locally in R using the fastqc package.
+Please see the file fastqc_in_R.Rmd for details

 ## 2.STAR

 **first, make a customized reference genome for STAR aligner.This only needs to be done once for each genome.
 You can also find ready-to-use ref genomes on STAR websites.
 In this experiment we constructed a mm10 reference genome which can differentiate CUX1 vs Casp.**